layerxdao/layerx-mono/packages/starter-dapp/README.md

 # Starter dapp

-A starter dapp set up ready to go to make frontends in Svelte for the Taiko network.
+A starter dapp set up ready to go to make frontends in Svelte for the LayerX network.

 ## Installation